Helmholtz-UFZ/saqc/docs/ConfigurationFiles.md

 #### Bring it to a file
-As mentioned above SaQC expectd the configuration to be a table-like, semicolon-separated text file.
+As mentioned above SaQC, expectd the configuration to be a table-like, semicolon-separated text file.
 So the configuration from the [plotting-example](#plotting) above needs to be written as: